taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 > Infrastructure as a Service (IaaS)—The vendor provides the infrastructure that lets you access computing resources such as servers, storage, and networks.
 In this model, the user is responsible for everything related to the maintenance of the infrastructure and the scalability of the application.

-IaaS Providers
+Top IaaS Providers

-- Alibaba Elastic Compute Service
+1. Amazon Web Services (AWS) - Amazon Elastic Compute Cloud (EC2)
-- Amazon EC2
-- Azure Virtual Machines
+2. Microsoft Azure - Azure Virtual Machines
-- DigitalOcean Droplets
-- Google Compute Engine
+3. Google Cloud Platform (GCP) - Google Compute Engine (GCE)
-- IBM Cloud Private
-- Linode
-- Synology Virtual Machine Manager
+4. IBM Cloud - IBM Virtual Servers
+5. Oracle Cloud Infrastructure (OCI) - Oracle Compute
+6. Alibaba Cloud - Elastic Compute Service (ECS)

 ### Container as a Service (CaaS)

 > An intermediate model between the IaaS and the PaaS, it refers to a form of container-based virtualization.
 Unlike an IaaS model, where a developer manages the virtual machine to which the service is deployed, with CaaS, you deploy your microservices in a lightweight, portable virtual container (such as Docker) to a cloud provider.
 The cloud provider runs the virtual server the container is running on, as well as the provider’s comprehensive tools for building, deploying, monitoring, and scaling containers.

-CaaS Providers
+Top CaaS Providers

-- Google Container Engine (GKE)
-- Amazon’s Elastic Container Service (ECS)
+1. Amazon Elastic Container Service (ECS)
+2. Google Kubernetes Engine (GKE)
+3. Microsoft Azure Kubernetes Service (AKS)
+4. IBM Cloud Kubernetes Service
+5. Docker Enterprise
+6. Red Hat OpenShift

 ### Platform as a service (PaaS)

 > Platform as a service (PaaS) is a cloud computing model where a third-party provider delivers hardware and software tools to users over the internet.
 PaaS frees developers from having to install in-house hardware and software to develop or run a new application.
 >
-> This model provides a platform and an environment that allow users to focus on the development, execution, and maintenance of the application.
-The applications can be created with tools that are provided by the vendor (for example, operating system, database management systems, technical support, storage, hosting, network, and more).
+> This model provides a platform and an environment that **allow users to focus on the development, execution, and maintenance of the application**.
+The applications can be created with **tools that are provided by the vendor** (for example, **operating system, database management systems, technical support, storage, hosting, network, and more**).
 Users do not need to invest in a physical infrastructure, nor spend time managing it, allowing them to concentrate exclusively on the development of applications.

-PaaS Providers
+Top PaaS Providers

+1. Amazon Web Services (AWS) Elastic Beanstalk: AWS Elastic Beanstalk is a fully managed PaaS offering by Amazon Web Services.
+It supports various programming languages and platforms, providing an easy way to deploy and scale applications without managing the underlying infrastructure.
-- Microsoft Azure
+2. Microsoft Azure App Service
-- Amazon Web Services
-- Google Cloud
+3. Google Cloud Platform (GCP) App Engine
-- IBM Cloud
-- Oracle Cloud Infrastructure
-- Alibaba Cloud
+4. Heroku: Heroku is a popular PaaS provider known for its simplicity and ease of use.
+It supports several programming languages and frameworks, making it easy to deploy and scale applications.
+Heroku provides a seamless integration with Git and offers a wide range of add-ons for additional functionality.

 ### Function as a Service (FaaS)